Billy Owens and the Secret of the Runes

 Billy Owens and the Secret of the Runes is a 2010 fantasy film, a sequel to The Mystical Adventures of Billy Owens.
-The low-budget film was produced as a mockbuster, capitalizing on the success of Harry Potter film series The film follows the adventures of Billy Owens and his friends Mandy and Devin, as they attempt to save the town of Spirit River from the curse of the Norse God Loki.
+The low-budget film was produced as a mockbuster, capitalizing on the success of Harry Potter film series.
+The film follows the adventures of Billy Owens and his friends Mandy and Devon as they attempt to save the town of Spirit River from the curse of the Norse god Loki.

 Plot

-Billy, joined by his friends Mandy, Devin and Danny, continue their adventure from the previous movie in the series, The Mystical Adventures of Billy Owens.
+Billy, joined by his friends Mandy, Devon, and Danny, continue their adventure from the previous movie.
 With the help of their magical professor, Mr. Thurgood, the children are still learning about their new powers.
-When the carnival comes to town, we learn that Professor Mould has used the children to trap the soul of Mr. Thurgood in a magical amulet.
+When the carnival comes to town, it's revealed that Professor Mould has used the children to trap the soul of Mr. Thurgood in a magical amulet.
 As the legend goes, inserting the amulet into the scepter will result in the unlocking of the magical powers of the scepter, and release the treasure of the god Loki.

-Billy and his pals set out on a journey through dark caves and enchanted forests, as they attempt to solve the riddle of the ancient runes, and find the scepter.
-The whole time, being pursued by Professor Mould and his sidekick, Luke.
+Billy and his friends set out on a journey through dark caves and enchanted forests as they attempt to solve the riddle of the ancient runes and find the scepter while being pursued by Professor Mould and his sidekick, Kurt Nemees.